QOSS-UAM/TMDC_experiments/README.md

-TMDC Experiments Repository
+# TMDC Experiments Repository
-Spectroscopy, Moiré physics & quantum-light generation in 2D materials
+## Spectroscopy, Moiré physics & quantum-light generation in 2D materials

-🧪✨

-Welcome to the TMDC_experiments repository of the QOSS (Quantum Optics in the Solid-State) group at Universidad Autónoma de Madrid (UAM).
+Welcome to the "TMDC experiments" repository of the Quantum Optics in the Solid-State group at the Universidad Autónoma de Madrid.
 This repository collects the tools, analysis pipelines, and experiment-control code used in our research on transition-metal dichalcogenides (TMDs) and Moiré heterostructures.

-Our focus spans cryogenic photoluminescence, spectroscopy, single-photon emission, and polarization-resolved experiments on 2D materials such as WSe₂, MoSe₂ and their twisted heterobilayers.
+#### Our focus spans cryogenic photoluminescence, spectroscopy, single-photon emission, and polarization-resolved experiments on 2D materials such as WSe₂, MoSe₂ and their twisted heterobilayers.

-🎯 Purpose
+## 🎯 Purpose

-This repository serves as a centralized and reproducible archive for:
+### This repository serves as a centralized and reproducible archive for:

-Processing and fitting photoluminescence spectra (Lorentzian / Gaussian fits, multi-peak deconvolution, energy–wavelength conversion, Jacobian correction)
+- Processing and fitting photoluminescence spectra (Lorentzian / Gaussian fits, multi-peak deconvolution, energy–wavelength conversion, Jacobian correction)

-Automating polarization tomography
+- Automating polarization tomography
 (waveplate control, Jones/Stokes reconstruction, Mueller–Jones transformations)

-Performing correlation measurements

-g⁽¹⁾(τ) visibility functions

-g⁽²⁾(τ) antibunching/bunching fitting
+- Performing correlation measurements g⁽¹⁾(τ) visibility functions g⁽²⁾(τ) antibunching/bunching fitting
 Spatial and polarization correlations of Moiré excitons

-Organizing measurement automation scripts for cryogenic setups, rotation stages, and spectral scans
+- Organizing measurement automation scripts for cryogenic setups, rotation stages, and spectral scans

-Maintaining calibration utilities
+- Maintaining calibration utilities
 (laser power ↔ sample power, spectrometer wavelength correction, angle–voltage mapping, etc.)

-Our ultimate goal is to enhance reproducibility, efficiency, and collaborative development in all TMD-related experiments of the QOSS group.
+#### Our ultimate goal is to enhance reproducibility, efficiency, and collaborative development in all TMD-related experiments of the QOSS group.

-🧬 Scientific Scope
+## 🧬 Scientific Scope

-This repository includes tools for experiments on:
+### This repository includes tools for experiments on:

 🌈 Inter- and intra-layer excitons at cryogenic temperatures